Greenland national badminton team

 The Greenland national badminton team (Grønlands badmintonlandshold; Kalaallit Nunaannit sulorarnermi nunanut allanut unammisartut) is a badminton team located in Greenland, Denmark and represents the nation of Greenland in international badminton team competitions.
 It is controlled by the Greenland Badminton Federation, the governing body for badminton in Greenland.

 Despite badminton not being popular in Greenland, the team has once participated in the Sudirman Cup, which was in 2019.
 Greenland has also recently been participating in the European Men's and Women's Team Badminton Championships.
 The team participates under Danish influence.

-Participation in BWF competitions

 Greenland has only participated once in international BWF team tournaments and that was the 2019 Sudirman Cup.
 The Greenlandic team was placed into the Group 4 along with Kazakhstan and Macau.
 The team lost both group ties but won one match when Sara Lindskov Jacobsen beat Kazakhstan's Aisha Zhumabek.
 The team finished in 31st place on the rankings.
+The Greenlandic badminton team participates in the biennial Island Games.
+The mixed team lost the quarterfinals tie twice in 2015 and 2019.
+The team finally won gold in 2019 after defeating defending champions Guernsey.